Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Rick Schafer

 Thanks for that.
-And then if I could sneak in one on automotive, I mean obviously great year in 25 and I’m just curious what are the.
-What you see is the top driver, top drivers.
-Excuse me of segment growth this year.
-I know you highlighted 48 volt zonal and I, I didn’t hear you say much about adas but I assume adas.
-I don’t know if you can update us on how big adas is within that segment now or and if there’s any way to quantify sort of the shift this year that you expect in, in potential content per vehicle.
+And then if I could sneak in one on automotive, I mean, obviously, great year in ’25.
+And I’m just curious what are the — what do you see is the top drivers of segment growth this year?
+I know you highlighted 48 volt, zonal.
+And I didn’t hear you say much about ADAS, but I assume ADAS — wondering if you could update us on how big ADAS is within that segment now, or — and if there’s any way to quantify sort of a shift this year that you expect in potential content per vehicle.

 Tony Balow — Vice President of Finance

-And Rick, we’re a little hesitant to probably call any numbers for the full year just because there is a lot of macro uncertainty.
-Still, great design wins, great engagement with Tier ones and OEMs.
-But whether it’s tariffs, whether it’s the end of EV subsidies, or whether you even talk about what the impact on the auto market is from the memory shortage, I don’t think we know.
+And, Rick, look, we’re a little hesitant to probably call any numbers for full year just because there is a lot of macro uncertainty still.
+Great design wins, great engagement with tier 1s and OEMs, but whether it’s tariffs, whether it’s the end of EV subsidies, or whether you even talk about what the impact on the auto market is from the memory shortage, I don’t think we know.
 So I think we’re a little hesitant to actually put a growth rate on it for the year.

 Rick Schafer